Bergen, Norway

 People living in Bergen were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Bergen, it is important to pack warm clothing, as the climate is quite cold.
 A good waterproof jacket and sturdy shoes are essential for navigating the wet and windy weather.
 It is also important to bring a good supply of sunscreen, as the sun can be quite strong during the summer months.
 Additionally, it is a good idea to bring a few items to make your new home feel more comfortable, such as pictures, books, and other decorations.
-Finally, don't forget to bring any necessary documents, such as a passport, visa, and other important paperwork," explained one expat living in Bergen, Norway.
+Finally, don't forget to bring any necessary documents, such as a passport, visa, and other important paperwork," remarked one expat who made the move to Bergen.

 Where should I setup a bank account in Bergen?